 Because much of the most useful information is learned by experience, many travelers like to tell tales of their past trips.
 (Knowing that the lessons you learned might help save someone else the same pain also helps lessen the burn.)
 However, anecdotal evidence isn’t always accurate—or applicable to every destination.

-Our travel articles attempt to fill the gap left by location-specific guides and acquaintances’ cautionary tales, with a collection of articles that spans every step of your trip:
+Our travel tips and articles attempt to fill the gap left by location-specific guides and acquaintances’ cautionary tales, with a collection of articles that spans every step of your trip:

 Articles on how to find the cheapest plane tickets are in abundance online.
 Some advise early-bird tactics that involve waiting up into the wee hours, while others may suggest stalking airline prices multiple times throughout the week.